roytang/blog/content/post/2007/11/ptq-kuala-lumpur-2.md

 I had some fun clashes in that last round.
 In one I flip Profane Command with my opponent at a very low life.
 "Oh come on!
 Put it at the bottom!" he jokes.

 Wow, doing pretty well aren't we?
 4-1 going into the 6th round of a PTQ is pretty swell.
-One more win and I can draw into top eight&#8230;
+One more win and I can draw into top eight...

 Round 6 I get smashed in the face.
 0-2 loss vs I don't even remember what.
 The guy I fought here is well known as one of the better players around, he often top 8's local tourneys, etc. I have played him maybe 4-5 times and I have never won against him.
 And it always seems to be a blowout too.
 Of course it's all superstition, as I have on occasion been able to play evenly with other players who are also very good.
 I need to learn to improve my mental game so I don't get rattled by specific players.
 Someday, I will beat him!